-As part of their statutory requirements, DSFBs must hold an AGM.
-At the same time, they should consider holding an annual public meeting that is publicly advertised and open to all members of the general public to explain the work of the Board.
+As part of their statutory requirements, DSFBs must hold an AGM and an annual public meeting that is publicly advertised and open to all members of the general public.

 It is recommended that DSFBs take appropriate opportunities to use media to broadcast their work to the general public.
-Support to, and coordination of, planned media activities can be provided by the ASFB/RAFTS PR/Media adviser. agwgs@btinternet.com
+Support and assistance can be provided by Fisheries Management Scotland.